keencleverlatuna/v2/README.md

-# Melody
+# v2

-Melody is a Flutter-based music player and streaming application.
+v2 is a Flutter-based music player and streaming application.

 ## Features